What does it mean to have a Rackspace Managed Operations account?

-Managed Operations accounts include access to a dedicated support team that is available 24x7x365 by phone, chat, email, and online support ticket.
-The team supports your Cloud Servers from the operating system level up through the application stack of Microsoft® SQL Server™, .NET, and Internet Information Services (IIS), as well as the Linux®, Apache®, MySQL®, and PHP (LAMP) stack on Linux.
+Managed Operations accounts include access to a dedicated support team available 24x7x365 by phone, chat, email, and online support ticket.
+The team supports your Cloud Servers from the operating system level through the application stack of Microsoft® SQL Server™, .NET® and Internet Information Services (IIS), as well as the Linux®, Apache®, MySQL®, and PHP (LAMP) stack on Linux®.
 Rackspace regularly patches and updates your Cloud Server.
-We also manage your Cloud Databases and provide basic database administrator assistance such as user and table management and data backups.
+We also manage your Cloud Databases and provide basic database administrator assistance, such as user and table management and data backups.
 The Managed Operations team provides monitoring services and proactively responds to any alerts.
 As a Managed Operations customer, you can configure up to eight monitors per server with any combination of ping, port, and URL.

 For a list of supported operating system versions and applications for Linux, see Linux Spheres of Support for Dedicated and Managed Operations.

-Note: For information about support for Windows, see Cloud Servers with Managed Operations Support for Windows.
+For information about support for Windows®, see Cloud Servers with Managed Operations Support for Windows.

-No, upgrading to a Managed Operations account doesn’t change server Internet Protocol (IP) addresses or host names.
-It also doesn’t change server IDs, your Rackspace Cloud account number, or your username and password combination.
+No, upgrading to a Managed Operations account doesn't change server Internet Protocol (IP) addresses or hostname.
+It also doesn't change server IDs, your Rackspace Cloud account number, or your username and password combination.

-If you choose to upgrade to a Managed Operations account, you must either delete any active Cloud Servers and images that run unsupported operating systems, or transfer those unsupported images to a separate account.
+Suppose you choose to upgrade to a Managed Operations account.
+In that case, you must either delete any active Cloud Servers and images that run unsupported operating systems or transfer those unsupported images to a separate account.
 After you have taken these steps, you are eligible to upgrade.

-To upgrade to a Rackspace Managed Operations account, your account must meet the following conditions:
+To upgrade to a Rackspace Managed Operations account, you must have an account that meets the following conditions:

 A technical account manager can ensure that Managed Operations is the best fit for your needs.

-The account fee is assessed per account and covers the administration of your account on a monthly basis.
-The service fee is assessed per Cloud Server or Database instance and covers the administration of each server instance.
+Rackspace Technology determines the monthly individual account fee, which covers the monthly account administration.
+Every Cloud Server or Database instance incurs a service fee that represents the administration of each server instance.
 This fee structure enables Rackspace to provide you with our managed service at the lowest possible cost.

-The account fee is not prorated.
-However, the service fee is a utility-based fee that is only billed for the amount of time that your instance is active.
+We do not prorate the account fee.
+However, the service fee is a utility-based fee that bills only the amount of time that your instance is active.

 Not at this time.
-However, if you notice issues or have questions about capacity, your Rackspace Account team will work with you and recommend solutions.
+However, if you notice issues or have questions about capacity, your Rackspace Account team can work with you and recommend solutions.

 No, your Rackspace Account team does not troubleshoot your program code.

 New Cloud Servers on Managed Operations accounts have a basic Rackspace Cloud Backup configuration.
-This configuration backs up directories that commonly contain user data on a weekly basis.
+This configuration backs up directories that commonly contain user data weekly.
 The default backup profile is not a full system backup.
 Our support team can assist you with adding more locations to the backup profile or changing the time interval between backups.

 Because Cloud Backup stores its archives in Cloud Files, standard storage and bandwidth costs for Cloud Files apply.
 Deleting a Cloud Server does not delete associated backup archives in Cloud Files.
 You must manually remove these archives.

-Because Rackspace offers Managed Operations at the account level, those services are applied to every cloud product on an account.
-If you only want Managed Operations to apply to certain cloud products, you need to move the products for which you don’t want Managed Operations to a separate account.
+Because Rackspace offers Managed Operations at the account level, those services apply to every cloud product on an account.
+If you want Managed Operations to apply to only certain cloud products, you need to move the products for which you don't want Managed Operations to a separate account.